Vietnam.vn - Nền tảng quảng bá Việt Nam

 Conquering the "land of the dead"

-Whenever mentioning Hai Lang, many people often only know that it is a vast land of white sand with a total area of up to 7,000 hectares.
+Whenever mentioning Hai Lang, many people often only know that it is a land of vast white sand with a total area of up to 7,000 hectares.
 This place is also a land of scorching sun and scorching Lao winds.
 Such harsh weather conditions caused the "flying sand, jumping sand, flowing sand, and filling sand" problem to once ravage many fields and villages of the people.
 It can be said that sand used to be a nightmare for most people in the sand and coastal areas, which account for nearly half of the total population and area of the district.

 Thanks to that, the problem of "flying sand, jumping sand, flowing sand, and filling sand" that had been a problem for generations was almost completely controlled.
 By 1997, on more than 5,000 hectares of coastal sandy land in Hai Lang and Trieu Phong districts, hundreds of hectares of casuarina and yellow cajuput forests had taken root and grown green.
 When the land gradually revived, local authorities organized the relocation of people to the sandy areas to build eco-villages.